xlab-uiuc/cdep-fse-ae/README.md

 <br>

-The source code of `cdep` are placed under the `src/main/java` directory.
+The source code of `cdep` is placed under the `src/main/java` directory.

 It contains the following main modules:
 * `configinterface` implements the configuration interface methods to read configuration values in different projects;